Sleep Study Patient Stories

-• 74 percent of American adults experience a sleep problem a few nights a week or more, 39% get less than seven hours of sleep each weeknight, and more than one in three (37%) are so tired all the time that it interferes with daily activities.*
+• 75 percent of American adults experience a sleep problem a few nights a week or more, 40 percent get less than seven hours of sleep each weeknight, and more than one in three (37 percent) are so tired all the time that it interferes with daily activities.*

 • Most adults need between seven and nine hours of sleep each night for optimum performance, health and safety.